 Theories of global justice aim to help us understand our world better and what our responsibilities are in it.
 While some theorists aim purely at theoretical understanding, others hope also to provide an analysis that can be useful in practical policy making concerning global justice matters.

-A problem is often considered to constitute a global justice problem when one (or more) of the following conditions obtain:
+Problems of global justice arise when one (or more) of the following conditions obtain:

-- Actions stemming from an agent, institution, practice, activity (and so on) that can be traced to one (or more) states negatively affects residents in another state.
+- Actions stemming from an agent, institution, practice, activity (and so on) that can be traced to one (or more) states negatively affect residents in another state.

-- Institutions, practices, policies, activities (and so on) in one (or more) states could bring about a benefit or reduction in harm to those resident in another state.
+- Institutions, practices, policies, activities (and so on) in one (or more) states could bring about a benefit or reduce harm to those resident in another state.

 - There are normative considerations that require agents in one state to take certain actions with respect to agents or entities in another.
 Such actions might be mediated through institutions, policies, or norms.